Palm Oil Sustainable Sourcing Commitment

 Church & Dwight's palm oil derivative ingredient volume represents less than 0.1 percent of palm oil produced globally each year.
 Given that our palm oil use, and likewise influence, is relatively small on a global scale, we believe our greatest opportunity to impact the supply chain is in partnership with suppliers who are committed to responsibly source palm oil derivatives.
 We are working with our suppliers towards the goal of ensuring that the ingredients used in our products are from responsible sources.

-As of December 31, 2015, an estimated 96% of our palm oil derivative volume received from our primary supplier was independently verified as traceable back to the mills according to our primary supplier’s supply chain mapping.
+As of December 31, 2016, an estimated 96% of our palm oil derivative volume received from our primary supplier was independently verified as traceable back to the mills according to our primary supplier's supply chain mapping.
 That supplier has also represented to us that all such palm oil derivatives have been produced in conformance with its "No Deforestation, No Peat, No Exploitation Policy".
-Based on our primary supplier’s representations, we expect to trace all of that supplier’s palm oil derivative volume purchased by us to the mills by 2020.
+Based on our primary supplier's representations, we expect to trace all of that supplier's palm oil derivative volume purchased by us to the mills by 2020.
 In addition, we have expanded our Palm Oil Sustainable Sourcing Commitment to more thoroughly address issues relating to deforestation, peatland protection and exploitation of workers in palm oil production.
-Our new and more comprehensive commitment expands the scope of our sourcing of palm oil derivatives commitment to address those areas.
-That commitment demonstrates our compliance with the following specific sourcing practices:
+Our new and more comprehensive commitment expands the scope of our sourcing of palm oil derivatives from suppliers that demonstrate compliance with the following specific sourcing practices:

 - Do not contribute to deforestation by conserving and protecting primary and secondary forests, High Carbon Stock1 and High Conservation Value2 forests across all of their landholdings;